qnngroup/qnngds/docs/dev/coding.rst

 When contributing code to the package, please follow these practices:

-- Avoid lines of code that are too long; break them for readability.
+* Avoid lines of code that are too long; break them for readability.
-- Comment your functions and code for better understanding.
+* Comment your functions and code for better understanding.
-- Include type annotations for function parameters and return types.
+* Include type annotations for function parameters and return types.
+* **Add a docstring to your functions!!** The docstring should include a description of the function, its parameters and returns.
+Please respect the precise format given as in :ref:`template<docstring template>` for the autodocumentation to work properly.
+* As much as possible, include default arguments to the function definition.
+  This is not so much to give the user an idea of what is expected but mostly to **auto-generate a library** for functions returning Phidl Devices.

+.. _docstring template:

 Function Docstring Template (Google Format)
 -------------------------------------------

+See `the Google Python Style Guide <https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings>`_ for more details.

 .. code-block:: python